Pundi X NEM (NPXSXEM) Price Tops $0.0001 on Exchanges

-Pundi X NEM (CURRENCY:NPXSXEM) traded up 4.9% against the dollar during the 24 hour period ending at 8:00 AM ET on March 13th.
-Pundi X NEM has a total market capitalization of $5.44 million and $3,437.00 worth of Pundi X NEM was traded on exchanges in the last 24 hours.
-Over the last week, Pundi X NEM has traded 11.6% higher against the dollar.
-One Pundi X NEM coin can currently be purchased for approximately $0.0001 or 0.00000000 BTC on popular exchanges.
+Pundi X NEM (NPXSXEM) traded 0.7% higher against the US dollar during the 1-day period ending at 18:00 PM E.T. on March 18th.
+One Pundi X NEM coin can now be purchased for $0.0001 or 0.00000000 BTC on popular exchanges.
+In the last seven days, Pundi X NEM has traded down 18.9% against the US dollar.
+Pundi X NEM has a market cap of $4.14 million and $2,779.00 worth of Pundi X NEM was traded on exchanges in the last 24 hours.

 - EarnX (EARNX) traded 396,248.3% higher against the dollar and now trades at $0.0008 or 0.00000002 BTC.